vkbo/novelWriter/README.md

 [Contributing Guide](https://github.com/vkbo/novelWriter/blob/main/CONTRIBUTING.md) before
 submitting larger additions or changes.

+If you want to help translating novelWriter into another language, please see the [README](https://github.com/vkbo/novelWriter/blob/main/i18n/README.md) in the `nw/assets/i18n` folder.

 ## Key Features

 Some key features of novelWriter are listed below.
 Consult the